MostafaAdel10/BookShop/README.md

 Global Exception Middleware (custom error responses)

-Memory Cache (plan to use for cart item reservations)

-📊 Important Tables

-Table	Description
-Books	Book details
-ShoppingCarts	User carts
-CartItems	Items inside the carts
-Orders	Main order entity
-OrderItems	Items inside the order
-ShippingMethods	Available shipping options PaymentMethods	Available payment methods
-Addresses	User addresses
-OrderStates	Statuses of an order
-🚀 Now the project is ready for Admin Panel development or even Production Hosting by:
-Adding Stripe/PayPal Integration for payments

-Implementing Cart Expiry Timer

 Sending Email Notifications (order confirmation, shipping updates)

 Creating a Dashboard for monitoring sales and orders

-Would you like me also to prepare this in a nice PDF document so you can attach it to your CV or project presentation? 🎯 Or, if you want, I can also help you design the Admin Panel structure next! 🚀